DillonBergin/nyc-wastewater/README.md

 Since August 2020, the Department of Environmental Protection has sampled New York City’s 14 wastewater treatment plants twice a week to test for the coronavirus in the sewage.
 As this testing includes all New Yorkers – not just those who seek out PCR testing – experts consider it a more accurate reflection of disease spread, especially as testing became less popular in 2022.
 Wastewater data in our analysis [come from the city's open data portal](https://data.cityofnewyork.us/Health/SARS-CoV-2-concentrations-measured-in-NYC-Wastewat/f7dc-2q9f/) and are standardized by population of the 14 plants to [provide a city-wide trend](https://github.com/DillonBergin/nyc_wastewater/blob/main/data/processed/wasterwater_daily_avg.csv).

+The geolocations for each wastewater plant were gathered by Betsy Ladyzhets using Google Maps and [a list of watewaster treatment plants from the state of New York](https://data.ny.gov/Energy-Environment/Wastewater-Treatment-Plants/2v6p-juki).

 # Questions / Feedback
 Contact Dillon Bergin at dillon@muckrock.com or Betsy Ladyzhets at betsy@muckrock.com